neurobioinfo/scrnabox/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/neurobioinfo/scrnabox/blob/main/LICENSE) file for details.

 #### Acknowledgement
-The scRNAbox pipeline is a component of the Dark Genome project and has been developed by [Saeid Amiri](https://github.com/saeidamiri1), [Michael Fiorini](https://github.com/fiorini9), [Rhalena Thomas](https://github.com/RhalenaThomas), and Sali Farhan at  Neuro Bioinformatics Core.
-Copyright belongs tp MNI BIOINFO CORE (https://github.com/neurobioinfo).
+The scRNAbox pipeline was produced for projects funded by Canadian Institute of Health Research and Michael J. Fox Foundation.
+The scRNAbox pipeline was produced as part Dark Genome Project.
+It is written by [Saeid Amiri](https://github.com/saeidamiri1), [Michael Fiorini](https://github.com/fiorini9), and [Rhalena Thomas](https://github.com/RhalenaThomas) with associate of Sali Farhan and Edward Fon at the Montreal Neurological Institute-Hospital.
+Copyright belongs [MNI BIOINFO CORE](https://github.com/neurobioinfo).

 **[⬆ back to top](#contents)**